Step 5. Specify Amazon S3 Bucket

 - To create a new bucket, click Browse.
 In the Select Bucket window, click New Bucket and enter a name for the bucket.
 Veeam Backup & Replication will automatically create a bucket in the specified AWS Region.
 Note that the bucket name must meet the requirements described in AWS Documentation.

-- If you want to protect backups stored in the repository from being lost as a result of malware, ransomware or any other malicious actions, you can enable immutability at the repository level.
+- [Applies only if you have selected or created a bucket with immutability settings enabled] If you want to protect backups stored in the repository from being lost as a result of malware, ransomware or any other malicious actions, you can enable immutability at the repository level.
 To do that, select the Make backups immutable for the entire duration of their retention policy check box.
-For more information on immutability, see the Veeam Backup for AWS User Guide, section How Immutability Works.
+For more information on immutability, see Immutability.

 Consider the following: